 <description>Microsoft Windows 8 operating system - Full version.</description> <developer>Microsoft</developer> <cost>132.78</cost>

 Like HTML, XML can be created using any text editor.
 However, is easier to create using either an HTML editor with XML syntax highlighting like Dreamweaver or a text editor with syntax highlighting like Notepad++.

 Rules to remember when creating XML

-Although the XML language is unlimited when it comes to defining tags, there are still rules that need to be followed when writing XML code.
+Although the XML language is unlimited regarding defining tags, there are still rules that need to be followed when writing XML code.

 - All XML opening tags must have a matching closing tag.
 If you have an empty tag, you can use a tag similar to: <example/>

-- You must have a single root tag (element) that contains all other tags.
+- You must have a single root tag (element) with all other tags.
 In our example, "computersoftware" was our root tag.

 - All tags containing an attribute must be in quotes.

 No. HTML is still the primary language used to create the structure of a web page.
 XML can be used in addition to an HTML page or as an alternative to HTML.